bharath12b5/mvn-linux/Building-Puppet.md

     This is because you don't have any plugins to syn yet, and the pluginsyn property is set to be true by default.
 So solutions are:

     1).
-Disable the setting in the agent's config file: pluginsyn=false.
+Disable the setting in the agent's config file by setting `pluginsyn=false`.
 Or 2).
 Create at least one plugin.

 ## Reference